-EPCOR installs new electrical services or modifications to existing lines.
-Details about what will be required are available on their website: www.epcor.com.
+EPCOR provides installation of new electrical service or modifications to existing service lines.
+Details about what will be required are available on their website: www.epcor.com

 Approximate timeline: the entire process can be 12 plus weeks from start to finish.